-The year 2020 has been a tough one to say the least.
-We saw a summer of political uprisings in the U.S. and across the world as people continue to speak up for racial equality and justice for marginalized people everywhere.
-The disparities we face as a nation and a world have been amplified by the global pandemic that has already killed hundreds of thousands of people and has left millions of us stuck inside our homes.
-As the summer comes to a close it is important to remember that the road towards progress is long and it can be draining.
-It is important to take time for yourself to recharge.
+The year 2020 has been a tough one.
+We saw a summer of political uprisings in the U.S. and worldwide as people continued to speak up for racial equality and justice for marginalized people everywhere.
+The disparities we face have been amplified by the global pandemic that has already killed hundreds of thousands of people and has left millions of us stuck inside our homes.
+As the summer comes to a close, it is essential to remember that the road towards progress is long and can be draining.
+It is essential to take time for yourself to recharge.
 And we all must find ways to move forward and persist in our support for marginalized people.
 There are many ways to support social justice causes outside of protesting.
-Below I would like to highlight a few ways in which we can support the LGBTQIA+:
+Below I would like to highlight a few ways in which we can help the LGBTQIA+ community:

 Support Small Business:

 A great way to support the LGBTQIA+ community is by supporting queer business owners.
-The pandemic has hit businesses hard, especial small businesses and those owned by marginalized people.
-It is important that we use our dollars to support the businesses and the people we believe in.
+The pandemic has hit businesses hard, especially small businesses and those owned by marginalized people.
+Therefore, we must use our dollars to support the companies and the people we believe in.
 Below are three examples of some LGBTQIA+ businesses to check out and show some love:

 TomboyX’s creators Fran Dunaway and Naomi Gonzales made their business for one purpose, to create underwear that works for everyone.
-Their unique line of undergarments come in a large range of styles, fits, and colors and their sizes range from XS to 4X.
-They also provide free shipping on your first purchase as well as free shipping if you become a rewards member.
+Their unique line of undergarments comes in an extensive range of styles, fits, and colors, and their sizes range from XS to 4X.
+They also provide free shipping on your first purchase and free shipping if you become a rewards member.

-If you love morning coffee runs before work check out Bloom & Plume Coffee.
-Bloom & Plume Coffee is an LA-based, black and queer-owned flower shop turned coffee house that offers a variety of coffees, teas, and juices.
-They also serve some pastries and sandwiches as well as offer some incredible merch.
-And, of course, you can go there to get a beautiful bouquet of flowers.
-Their dine-in option is currently closed but they offer takeout, making them a great place to support as we close out the summer.
-And all of their amazing merch can be purchased on their website.
+If you love morning coffee runs before work, check out Bloom & Plume Coffee.
+Bloom & Plume Coffee is an LA-based, black, and queer-owned flower shop-turned-coffee house that offers various coffees, teas, and juices.
+They also serve some pastries and sandwiches as well as provide some incredible merch.
+And, of course, you can go there to get a beautiful bouquet.
+Unfortunately, their dine-in option is closed, but they offer takeout, making them a great place to support as we close out the summer.
+And all of their fantastic merch can be purchased on their website.

-Freck Beauty is skincare and cosmetics company that is dedicated to bringing its customers great products.
-Their product line is small currently, but the products they provide are of the highest quality as well as affordable.
+Freck Beauty is a skincare and cosmetics company that is dedicated to developing outstanding products.
+Their product line is small currently, but the products they provide are of the highest quality and affordable.
 They also offer free domestic shipping on all orders over $50.

-There are so many amazing small businesses in need of our support Google the local LGBTQIA+-run businesses in your area that you can support through your purchases.
+There are so many unique small businesses that need support.
+Google your local LGBTQIA+-run companies so you can support them through your purchases.

 Read and Watch:

-It is important that we consume media that tells the perspectives of different people and experiences, especially the experiences of those who are marginalized.
-There is a plethora of books and movies that cover a diverse assortment of LGBTQIA+ topics and whose genres range from fiction and fantasy to biographies and documentaries.
-There are so many that it is impossible to list them all, but you can get started by looking up LGBTQIA+ books/films to read and watch on Google.
-Below are three examples of some great media to start with.
+We must consume media that tells the perspectives of different people and experiences, especially the experiences of those who are marginalized.
+Many books and movies cover a diverse assortment of LGBTQIA+ topics and whose genres range from fiction and fantasy to biographies and documentaries.
+Unfortunately, there are so many that it is impossible to list them all, but you can get started by looking up LGBTQIA+ books/films to read and watch on Google.
+Below are three examples of some great media to begin with.

 Beyond the Gender Binary by Alok Vaid-Menon